Skip to main content

 Chipping a tooth can happen in an instant — biting down on something unexpectedly hard, a minor fall, or even grinding your teeth during sleep.
 What often catches people off guard is not the chip itself, but the pain after chipping a tooth that can follow in the hours and days afterwards.
 For many adults in London, the first instinct is to search online to understand whether their symptoms are normal or whether they need urgent dental attention.

 This is a perfectly reasonable response.
 Understanding what is happening inside your tooth, why it hurts, and when to seek professional care can help you make informed decisions about your oral health.
 Not every chipped tooth requires emergency treatment, but some situations do warrant prompt assessment by a dental professional.
-It is also worth knowing the key differences between a cracked and a chipped tooth, as the two conditions can require very different treatment approaches.

 In this article, we will explain the common causes of chipped teeth, the types of pain you may experience, the underlying dental anatomy involved, and the circumstances in which seeking emergency dental care may be appropriate.
 We will also cover practical steps you can take at home, preventative advice, and answers to frequently asked questions about pain after chipping a tooth.